ryanbinns/ttwatch/README.md

 ================

 The ttwatch program has support for multiple watches.
-When running from the from the command line a list of available watches can be displayed using the --devices option.
+When running from the command line a list of available watches can be displayed using the --devices option.
 A particular watch can be selected using the -d option with three different parameters possible:

 1. a 0-based index into the device list
 2. a string that matches the watch serial number